MrinalBisht/Power_BI_Business_360_Insights/README.md

 The dashboard aggregates data from two primary sources:

 1. Excel/CSV Files: Targets and Market Share data and related information are sourced from Excel and CSV files.
-2. MySQL Database: Facts and Dimension for all departments are retrieved from a MySQL database.
+2. MySQL Database: Facts and Dimensions for all departments are retrieved from a MySQL database.

 ## Performance Optimization